 In the collection, humor complements pathos, and magic softens harsh realities.
 Readers will recognize themselves in these stories and in protagonists whose backgrounds may not match their own because we’ve all been outsiders at one time or another.
 Will Allison says, “Maizes’s precise prose crackles with humor, insight, and a big heart for her cast of memorable characters.
 WE LOVE ANDERSON COOPER marks the arrival of a vibrant new voice in American fiction.”

-One of the stories, “The Infidelity of Judah Maccabee,” aired in December on NPR’s Hanukkah Lights special, hosted by Susan Stamberg and Murray Horwitz.
+One of the stories, “The Infidelity of Judah Maccabee,” aired on NPR’s Hanukkah Lights special, hosted by Susan Stamberg and Murray Horwitz.
 “A Cat Called Grievous” is forthcoming in Electric Literature’s Required Reading.
 Other stories have appeared in Witness, Bellevue Literary Review, Blackbird, and Brain, Child.
 The stories have received honors and have been performed on stage.